Drug Discovery

 - These funds are non-transferable.

-Applicants must have primary responsibility for the writing and the preparation of the application, understanding the mentor will play a significant part in providing guidance to the applicant.
+The applicant must have primary responsibility for the writing and the preparation of the application, understanding the mentor/advisor will provide guidance to the applicant.

 To start a letter of intent, go to the ProposalCentral website at proposalcentral.com.
 If you are a new user of ProposalCentral, follow the link “Create an Account” and complete the registration process.
 If you are already a registered user, login with your username and password.
 If you have forgotten your password, click the “Forgot your Password?” link.